vimaec/vim-webgl-viewer/readme.md

 This repository is being archived.
-New developpement will take place at [vim-web](https://github.com/vimaec/vim-web)
+Further developpement will take place at [vim-web](https://github.com/vimaec/vim-web)